-- A. Prepare substrates according to manufacturer's written instructions to ensure adhesion of resilient products. - B. Fill cracks, holes, and depressions in substrates with trowelable leveling and patching compound; remove bumps and ridges to produce a uniform and smooth substrate. - C. Do not install resilient products until materials are the same temperature as space where they are to be installed. - D. Immediately before installation, sweep and vacuum clean substrates to be covered by resilient products.

-3.2 RESILIENT BASE INSTALLATION
+- A. Prepare substrates according to manufacturer's written instructions to ensure adhesion of resilient products. - B. Do not install resilient products until materials are the same temperature as space where they are to be installed. - C. Immediately before installation, sweep and vacuum clean substrates to be covered by resilient products. - 3.2 RESILIENT BASE INSTALLATION - A. Comply with manufacturer's written instructions for installing resilient base.

-- A. Comply with manufacturer's written instructions for installing resilient base. - B. Apply resilient base to walls, columns, pilasters, casework and cabinets in toe spaces, and other permanent fixtures in rooms and areas where base is required. - C. Install resilient base in lengths as long as practical without gaps at seams and with tops of adjacent pieces aligned. - D. Tightly adhere resilient base to substrate throughout length of each piece, with base in continuous contact with horizontal and vertical substrates. - E. Do not stretch resilient base during installation. - F. On masonry surfaces or other similar irregular substrates, fill voids along top edge of resilient base with manufacturer's recommended adhesive filler material. - G. Job-Formed Corners: - 1.
+- B. Apply resilient base to walls, columns, pilasters, casework and cabinets in toe spaces, and other permanent fixtures in rooms and areas where base is required. - C. Install resilient base in lengths as long as practical without gaps at seams and with tops of adjacent pieces aligned. - D. Tightly adhere resilient base to substrate throughout length of each piece, with base in continuous contact with horizontal and vertical substrates. - E. Do not stretch resilient base during installation. - F. On masonry surfaces or other similar irregular substrates, fill voids along top edge of resilient base with manufacturer's recommended adhesive filler material. - G. Job-Formed Corners: - 1.
 Outside Corners: Use straight pieces of maximum lengths possible and form with returns not less than 3 inches in length. - a.
 Form without producing discoloration (whitening) at bends. - 2.
 Inside Corners: Use straight pieces of maximum lengths possible and form with returns not less than 3 inches in length. - a.
 Miter or cope corners to minimize open joints.